fsuri/Basil_SOSP21_artifact/README.md

 ##### Problems with locating libraries:

-1. You may need to export your path if your installations are in non-standard locations:
+1. You may need to export your `LD_LIBRARY_PATH` if your installations are in non-standard locations:

-   Include: `export PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:$PATH`

-   Additionally, you may want to add `/usr/local/lib:/usr/local/share:/usr/local/include` to `PATH` depending on where `make install` puts the libraries.

    The default install locations are:

    - Secp256k1:  /usr/local/lib